happydasch/nspanel_haui/docs/README.md

 - [Nextion Component](Nextion.md)

-  The display is responsible for showing the panels, doing time critical processing like animations, preparing components on pages before they being shown.
+  The display is responsible for showing the panels, preparing components on pages before they being shown (setting an initial state).

 ## Versioning